hobyfrezk/optima-react/README.md

 ---

 ## Some other features or notes:
-0. Data in the web are persist in the localStorage.
+0. Data in the web are persist in the localStorage which can extremly improve the user expierience, especially when the web is deployed as progressive app.

 1. Consistent behavior in major browser: Chrome, Firefox, Safari/iOS, Edge.